drshahizan/SLR-FC/exercise/littlerabitt110/readme.md

 (7) Title: Low-Light Image and Video Enhancement: A Comprehensive Survey .... https://arxiv.org/abs/2212.10772.
 (8) A Survey of Deep Learning-Based Low-Light Image Enhancement - MDPI. https://www.mdpi.com/1424-8220/23/18/7763.
 (9) undefined. https://ieeexplore.ieee.org/servlet/opac?punumber=6287639.

+Certainly!
+The image you sent is an infographic that explains how Instagram uses machine learning to personalize user feeds.
+The infographic outlines the process from user interaction to the personalized feed, involving steps like processing server, records of user activities, information storage, and learning model.
+The title "How Instagram Uses Machine Learning!" is prominently displayed at the top.
+A hand holding a smartphone with the Instagram logo represents "User Interaction."
+Arrows lead from "User Interaction" to a blue and green "Processing Server" icon representing request processing.
+The next step is "Records of User Activities (Engagement)," depicted by a red ticket icon.
+Information is then stored in SQL as shown by a database symbol labeled "Information Storage - SQL."
+A golden trophy icon labeled “Learning Model” indicates the machine learning process that analyzes and learns from the data.
+The “Prediction Process” is represented by a purple tag icon leading to “Personalized Feed,” shown as a female avatar with various social media icons around her head.
+There’s also an indication of “Data of User Analytics” being collected, represented by a pink flask icon.
+Lastly, there’s an indication that data can be shared with third parties, represented by blue stacked cubes ¹.

+I hope this helps!

+Source: Conversation with Bing, 1/23/2024
+(1) Instagram Algorithm with Machine Learning | Aman Kharwal. https://thecleverprogrammer.com/2021/01/26/instagram-algorithm-with-machine-learning/.
+(2) What's the Instagram Algorithm? | Later Social Media Glossary. https://later.com/social-media-glossary/instagram-algorithm/.
+(3) Use of Machine Learning by Instagram - BLOCKGENI. https://www.blockgeni.com/use-of-machine-learning-by-instagram/.
+(4) How Instagram uses machine learning to personalise posts on your Home .... https://www.thehindu.com/sci-tech/technology/how-instagram-personalises-posts-on-home-feed/article33363397.ece.